 Scripture Reading: Isaiah 53: 3-4

-Prayer: In the name of Jesus I break free from the power and effects of rejection in my life through the power of His precious blood.
+Prayer: I break free from the power and effects of rejection in my life through the blood of Jesus.

-Confession: I have the Spirit of adoption.
-I cannot be despised.
-Through the power in the blood of Jesus, I refuse to feel and be rejected in this life.
+Confession: I refuse to feel and be rejected in life.